 How to Take Legal Action After a Car Accident

-To fight for compensation after a car accident, you and an attorney should file a car accident complaint.
-This complaint needs to detail:
+To fight for compensation after a car accident, you and your auto accident attorney in Phoenix should file a car accident complaint.
+This complaint must detail the following:

 - The identity of a liable party